PSU-OIT-ARC/vagrant-manifest/README.md

 You can shutdown your VM by running:

     vagrant halt

 both these commands need to be executed on the host machine, not the VM.

 The `/vagrant` directory on the VM maps to the directory on the host machine containing the git repo.
 This makes it easy to share files between the host and VM.

-## Troubleshoot
+## Troubleshooting

-If you run into the error of executing 'VBoxManage' when start up Vagrant box, run the command below to restart VBoxManager
+If you run into the error of executing 'VBoxManage' when starting a Vagrant box, run the command below to restart VBoxManager:

     sudo /Library/StartupItems/VirtualBox/VirtualBox restart